-It’s amazing how quickly $4 trillion dollars can change a conversation.
+It’s amazing how quickly $4 trillion dollars can change a conversation about rare earth elements.

 With the onset of the COVID19 pandemic, and the resulting supply chain fallout, many have speculated on how the U.S. found itself so reliant on a foreign country, mainly China, but certainly others.